andreterceiro/dio-mobile-meu-tudo--flexibility-and-responsivity-in-react-native/README.md

 In other words:

-- To the container of all items is applied "flexDirection" and "justifyContent";
+- To the container of all items are applied "flexDirection" and "justifyContent";
 - To all childs is applied "alignItems";
 - But the red box have a specific alignment configuration through "alignSelf";
 - Same to to the blue box;